How to Eat Healthy in College: Tips to Help You Succeed

 Even if you already know how to eat healthy in college, you may not have made it a priority.
 With the social pressures, busy schedules, budget constraints, and elevated stress levels that often come with college life, it's no wonder that diets can sometimes go off the rails.
 Consider these statistics:

-- 95.4 percent of college students do not eat the recommended five or more servings of fruit or vegetables per day; 8.3 percent of them don't eat any1
+- According to an American College Health Association report, 95.4 percent of college students do not eat the recommended five or more servings of fruit or vegetables per day; 8.3 percent of them don't eat any.

-- 37.8 percent of college students are overweight or obese1
+- The same report revealed that 37.8 percent of college students are overweight or obese.

-- 68 percent of college students go to fast food restaurants at least once a week2
+- Researchers from the University of Central Missouri found that 68 percent of college students go to fast food restaurants at least once a week.

-- 43 percent of college students say they can't afford to eat balanced meals3
+- A report on food insecurity noted that 43 percent of college students say they can't afford to eat balanced meals.

 For many students, college is the first time they are on their own and are entirely responsible for themselves.
 With no one hovering over you to make sure you eat properly, it can be easy to go overboard, particularly when you're surrounded by a dizzying array of sweets or greasy comfort foods.